 RELATED POST: Celebrate Winter Solstice Like a Northern European

-It is the feeling of warmth one feels after an evening dinner where everyone lingers around the table just a little longer than usual.
-It is lots of candles and endless pots of tea, and delightful conversation, and classical music playing in the background.
+That’s the feeling of warmth one feels after an evening dinner where everyone lingers around the table just a little longer than usual.
+Don’t forget lots of candles and endless pots of tea, and delightful conversation, and classical music playing in the background.
 Creating a gemuetlich atmosphere is very important to Germans, something in which they take special care.
 My in-laws lived in Germany for over 20 years, and they still do a wonderful job of creating coziness in their home in the U.S.

 Mys: The Swedes also have this concept of intentional coziness and comfort.
 They celebrate it in different ways year round, and actually they make a point to practice Mys every Friday.
 It is called Fredagsmys, and Lisa Ferland explains it well on her blog Life is Good: